 The Peephole Cam's video and audio quality was also excellent, but for one thing.
 If you have a storm door, it will cause the Peephole Cam's motion detection to stop working.

 Ring Video Doorbell vs. Ring 3 vs. Ring Pro 2: Features

-Both the Video Doorbell 3 Plus and the Video Doorbell Pro 2 have what Ring calls a Pre-roll feature, which helps you get a better look at who's approaching.
+Both the Video Doorbell 4 and the Video Doorbell Pro 2 have what Ring calls a Pre-roll feature, which helps you get a better look at who's approaching.
 In effect, the cameras are always recording a continuous 4-second looping video; in the event motion is detected and recorded, it will then add those four seconds to the start of the video.
-For the Video Doorbell Pro 2, this Pre-roll footage is in color and at full definition; for the Video Doorbell 3 Plus, it's in black and white, and at a much lower resolution, so as to conserve battery life.
+For the Video Doorbell Pro 2, this Pre-roll footage is in color and at full definition; for the Video Doorbell 4, it's in color but at a lower resolution, so as to conserve battery life.

-The Pro and the Video Doorbell 3/3 Plus are the only doorbells that support 5.0GHz connections, which allow for faster and more reliable connectivity.
+The Pro and the Video Doorbell 4 are the only doorbells that support 5.0GHz connections, which allow for faster and more reliable connectivity.

 In most other features, the three doorbells are on a par with each other.
 They all offer two-way communication, which you can use to greet your guests, or scare off burglars, and infrared night vision.
 They all work with Alexa, SmartThings and IFTTT, and you can watch the doorbells' footage and communicate with guests using the Echo Show, as well as all generations of the Fire TV.
 Unfortunately, Ring does not work with Google Assistant/Home devices.

 As a bonus, you can connect them with a number of smart locks from Kevo, Yale, and August.
 This will allow you to unlock your door — and let your guest in — directly from the Ring app.